Code of Conduct

 - No individual will coerce a person(s) to drink alcohol or use other drugs.

-- Beer, wine, and hard seltzers (15% or below ABV) are the only alcoholic beverages permitted on campus.
+- The possession, consumption, and distribution of hard liquor/alcohol is prohibited.
+Beer, wine, and hard seltzers (15% or below ABV) are the only alcoholic beverages permitted on campus.
 Please see the Social Event Planning website to learn about approved functions.

 - Engaging in activities, whether alcohol is present or not, that promote irresponsible or high-risk drinking (e.g., drinking games, use of funnels, chugging contests, or any means where alcohol is consumed as part of a competition) is prohibited.